julianosk/invest-tracker/backend/README.md

 # Investment Management App - Backend

-This is the backend part of the Investment Management application built with Golang and MongoDB.
+This is the backend part of the Investment Management application built with Golang and PostgreSQL.

 ## Project Structure

 - **main.go**: Entry point of the application.
-Initializes the server and connects to the MongoDB database.
+Initializes the server and connects to the PostgreSQL database.
 - **go.mod**: Defines the module and its dependencies.
 - **go.sum**: Contains checksums for module dependencies.
 - **config/config.go**: Holds configuration settings such as database connection strings.